 Q: How do I know if my child pronates, and whether it is underproantion or overpronation?

 A: The signs and symptoms are pretty much the same as what adults experience.
 Basically put, the foot will either roll inward or outward.
 An excess of either one can cause issues, just as it would with an adult.
 Here is a great article that better describes pronation, and another which relates it to children.

 Q: If my kid overpronates, has high arches or flat feet, are there orthotics available for children which can help with these things?

 A: The simple answer is yes.
-There are insoles that you can purchase to help with these issues, but of course it is important to precisely know what your child needs, in order to find the right one.
+There are insoles that one can purchase to help with these issues, but of course it is important to precisely know what your child needs, in order to get the right one.
 There are some really good brands that make child Prolab Orthotics, Footminders, Arch Angels and Powerkids by Powerstep.
 There are really quite a few options out there, so finding the right one should be fairly easy if you know what you need.

 There is our method of finding the best possible footwear for children.
 It is important to keep all of these different points in mind, especially for kids who have feet which may need a little extra attention.